poplars-dev/poplars-dev.github.io/_customizations/poplar_autopost.md

 excerpt_separator: <!--more-->
 ---

-The Auto-Post Batches with Description customization is designed to be run either by hand or periodically using Process Scheduler.
+The {{page.name}} customization is designed to be run either by hand or periodically using Process Scheduler.
 It searches for Batches that are in the 'Ready to Post' state with a specific description and posts them.

-This customization is generally used to automatically post batches created through external integrations.
+This customization is often used to automatically post batches created through external integrations.
 The external program sets the batch description to a specific string and the batches are posted automatically by the customization.
 <!--more-->

-## Business Case
-This customization is used to Automatically Post Batches with a specific description and is most often used as the final step in a workflow or to post batches created by external programs.

-The customization finds all batches in a ready to post state with a matching description and posts them.
-This customization can be a key component in a complete, end-to-end, workflow that completes the posting of the batch after it has been created or approved by an external program.

 ## How does it work?